justbschafe/photophoresis/README.md

 Physical constants for the relevant environment (e.g. Earth's atmosphere) are defined.
 Mathematica's Standard Atmosphere package (https://reference.wolfram.com/language/StandardAtmosphere/tutorial/StandardAtmosphere.html.en) is used to define atmospheric properties, and those in all other environments are given in the paper's Supplementary Information.

 **DSMC data for a permeable membrane.**
 DSMC data from the numerical model is input.
 This data can be found in the Excel file in this repository.
-Sample data for a porosity of 0.5 is imported.
+Sample data for a structure with $\beta$ = 0.5 is imported.

 **Hybrid force models.**
 The analytical model is defined as stated in the methods of the paper's main text.

 **Lofting force calculations.**
 In this section, the model is used to calculate photophoretic forces of interest.
-Descriptions of the model's inputs are given, and sample calculations of the lofting force on a structure with porosity 0.5 are shown.
+Descriptions of the model's inputs are given, and sample calculations of the lofting force on a structure with $\beta$ = 0.5 are shown.
 Calculating the lofting force for a single set of input parameters typically takes a few ms.

 **2D Temperature calculations.**
 In this section, the 2D model described in the paper's Supplementary Information is defined on two scales: microscale in the plane of the sample and macroscale around a uniform thin disk.